sNice1211/AtticRadar/README.md

 # AtticRadar

 A clean, simple, but powerful weather toolkit for the web browser.
-Includes NEXRAD parsing and plotting, doppler velocity dealiasing, weather alerts, hurricane tracking, METAR station data, and much more.
+Includes NEXRAD parsing and plotting, doppler velocity dealiasing, weather alerts, real time lightning data, METAR station data, and much more.

 ## Website